 - Fully decentralized platform providing capital to lenders in need, and providing returns for folks with excess capital

 - Asset class discussion on break-out of more discrete, lender asset types to refine pricing

 Howard is a Managing Director in CBIZ Valuation Group, LLC (“CBIZ”).
 He specializes in the valuation of complex financial instruments including crypto-currency loans, interest rate swaps, agency and non-agency mortgage-backed securities (MBS), and collateralized debt obligations (CDOs).

 He is a former Big-4 Senior Manager responsible for a variety of assignments including: intangible business valuation, intellectual property valuation, financial modeling, valuation of equity participating instruments and other exotic financial assets/liabilities with almost 20 years’ experience.
 Howard has an MBA from Rutgers Business School with a concentration in Quantitative Finance

 Ryan Medlin is a seasoned Silicon Valley entrepreneur and technologist.

-His most recent exit was the sale of his proximity tracking and measurement company Datasnap.io in 2015 to Neustar where he then led a team of engineers to build out Neustar's IoT Identity initiatives.
+He recently completed the sale of his proximity tracking and measurement company Datasnap.io in 2015 to Neustar where he then led a team of engineers to build out Neustar's IoT Identity initiatives.
 This included a product for IoT which was an improvement over normal PKI providing cryptography based policy enforcement and Identity Management in a highly decentralized architecture.